 How much does it cost?

-The Youth Collaboratory is supported by Citizen University’s funders and is free for participants.
-Flights, transportation from airports in our destination cities, accommodation at the hotel, and meals throughout the program are covered.
+The Youth Collaboratory is supported by Citizen University’s funders and is offered at no-cost to participants.
+Flights, transportation on the ground, accommodation at the hotel, and meals throughout the program are covered.
 We will arrange flights based on the information you provide, and will send flight confirmations to you.
-Students are responsible for baggage fees for checked luggage and transportation to and from the airport in their home city.
+Students are responsible for baggage fees for checked luggage, change fees for last minute change requests, and transportation to and from the airport in their home city.
 You may want to bring a small amount of money on trips to purchase snacks, souvenirs, or other items.

 I’ve never traveled alone before, how will I know what to do?

 Flying alone for the first time can be exciting!
 Citizen University provides a comprehensive travel guide that will help you learn to manage your own needs while traveling.
 Citizen University staff members will meet you at the airport of your destination city and be with you throughout the duration of your trip.
-Communication is important, and students will need to be able to communicate with CU staff members via cell phone.
+Communication is important, and students will need to be able to communicate with CU staff members using their cell phones.